micli/timeseriesdb-benchmarks/docs/index.md

 Here is ranking of software license agreement friendliness:

-InfluxDB(Can do anything, user can decide open source or not.) > TDEngine(Can do anything, user has to open source.) > DolphinDB & KDB+(Not open source, user has to by license.)
+1. InfluxDB(Can do anything, user can decide open source or not.)
+2. TDEngine(Can do anything, user has to open source.)
+3. DolphinDB & KDB+(Commerical software, not open source, user has to by license.)

 DolphinDB and KDB+ are not allow free version running in business scenarios.
 KDB+ requries to collect usage data to keep license alive.

-## Architecture
+## Architecture Overview

 Since DolphinDB and KDB+ are not open source software, they does not expose any architecture information.
 In this section will only discuss InfluxDB and TDengine.